Laser hair removal: Number of sessions

-Hair grows in several phases (anagen, telogen, catagen) and a laser can only affect the currently active growing hair follicles (early anagen).
+Hair grows in several phases (anagen, catagen, telogen) and a laser can only affect the currently active growing hair follicles (early anagen).
 Hence, several sessions are needed to damage the hair in all phases of growth and force it to revert to a vellus non-colored small hair.

 Multiple treatments depending on the type of hair and skin color have been shown to provide long-term reduction of hair.
 Most people need a minimum of eight treatments.
 Current parameters differ from device to device but manufacturers and clinicians generally recommend waiting from three to eight weeks between sessions, depending on the area being treated.
 The number of sessions depends on various parameters, including the area of the body being treated, skin color, coarseness of hair, reason for hirsutism, and sex.
 Certain areas (notably men's facial hair) may require considerably more treatments to achieve desired results.

 Laser does not work well on light-colored hair, red hair, grey hair, white hair, as well as fine hair of any color, such as vellus.
 For darker skinned patients with black hair, the long-pulsed Nd:YAG laser with a cooling tip can be safe and effective when used by an experienced practitioner.

 Typically the shedding of the treated hairs takes about two to three weeks.
 These hairs should be allowed to fall out on their own and should not be manipulated by the patient for certain reasons, chiefly to avoid infections.
 Pulling hairs after a session can be more painful as well as counteract the effects of the treatment.